jmjf/go-core/notes/008-animals02.md

 According to the docs, `ServeMux`, given `"/images/"` as a pattern will match both `/images/` and `/images` (will redirect the latter to the former) unless separate paths are registered.
 But another reference I'm using says to register both paths.
 For now, I've commented out the `/`-less path.

 **COMMIT: FEAT: add registerControllers()**

+## Start the server

+Now it's time to pull it all together and start the server.
+Our controller returns a fixed string, but we can ensure everything is wired up right and go from there.

+In `main.go`, replace the code (`fmt.Println()` a fixed object).
+We need to register controllers from the controllers package and call `http.ListenAndServe()` ([docs](https://pkg.go.dev/net/http#ListenAndServe)).
+We can pass the port as the address to use localhost (`":9200"` in this case) and use the `DefaultServeMux` by passing `nil` as the handler.

+Now we can `go run main.go` and browse to `localhost:9200/animals`.
+We'll get the "Called the animal controller." message back.
+Note that the URL changes to `localhost:9200/animals/` with a trailing `/`.
+And `localhost:9200/animals/987` also works, so we don't need to register both routes (the docs were right).

+All the wiring is done.
+We can work on making the animal controller return animals next.

+**COMMIT: FEAT: add code to start the server**